Hall of Fame

 Terry Barrett

-Hitchin Town’s current Chairman has given over 25 years loyal service to the Club.
+Hitchin Town’s current Chairman has given over 30 years loyal service to the Club.
 Terry joined the Club in 1990.
-In his time with the Club, Terry has spent most of his time serving on the Isthmian League Board and then later, following our transfer in the 2004-05 season, the Southern League Board.
+In his time with the Club, Terry has spent most of his time serving on the Isthmian League Board and then later, following our transfer in the 2004-05 season, the Southern League Board, where he still holds the position of Honorary Vice-President.

 Don Birdsey